belsrc/notebook/languages/cql/CQL Spec.md

 Both array expressions are evaluated as sets.
 No inherent order is implied in a array of values.

-- `AEQUALS` evaluates to `TRUE`, if both sets are identical; otherwise the predicate evaluates to `FALSE`.
+- `AEQUALS` evaluates to `TRUE`, if both set S₁ and set S₂ are identical; otherwise the predicate evaluates to `FALSE`.
-- `ACONTAINS` evaluates to `TRUE`, if the first set is a superset of the second set; otherwise the predicate evaluates to `FALSE`.
+- `ACONTAINS` evaluates to `TRUE`, if set S₁ is a superset of set S₂; otherwise the predicate evaluates to `FALSE`.
-- `CONTAINED BY` evaluates to `TRUE`, if the first set is a subset of the second set; otherwise the predicate evaluates to `FALSE`.
+- `CONTAINED BY` evaluates to `TRUE`, if set S₁ is a subset of set S₂; otherwise the predicate evaluates to `FALSE`.
-- `AOVERLAPS` evaluates to `TRUE`, if both sets share at least one common element; otherwise the predicate evaluates to `FALSE`.
+- `AOVERLAPS` evaluates to `TRUE`, if set S₁ and set S₂ share at least one common element; otherwise the predicate evaluates to `FALSE`.

 ```cql
 layer:ids ACONTAINS ["layers-ca","layers-us"]